craftingcity/The-Known-World/Game Notes/Prenotes/'24/Prenotes May 24 24.md

 The Front Gate of the Base quickly becomes hidden by wicked grey trees and thick foliage as you run into the Grey Forest.
 It takes only a minute before the sounds of the gunfire become muffled, and the fog thickens beneath your feet.

 ### What does the World Know?
 At the beginning of the session, I will have everyone roll individual Survival Checks.
-Some folks might get lost,
+Some folks might get lost, at most we should split into two groups, high and low.

+When folks gather together, they will encounter a pack of Scav Zombies on their way into the Base, as they heard the gunfire and became interested.
+If there is a "low" group, they will encounter the Demon before it reaches the "high" group and the pack of Zombies.

 ### What happened?